 We encourage you to visit Drive Clean in the San Joaquin to apply for their after purchase rebate.
 Click here.

 How often should I expect to receive communication from the EV Equity Program?

-The EV Equity Program communicates via phone calls, emails, text messages, and Zoom meetings.
-During your first appointment with us, we will discuss which methods you preferto best reach you.
+The EV Equity Program communicates primarily via emails and Zoom meetings.
+During your first appointment with us, we will discuss which methods you prefer to best reach you.
 An updates newsletter will be sent out monthly, and we will further communicate as needed.